JuliaDynamics/TimeseriesSurrogates.jl/docs/src/man/whatisasurrogate.md

 ## What is a surrogate timeseries?
-Let's say we have a nontrivial timeseries `x` consisting of `n` observations.
-A surrogate time series for `x` is another timeseries `s` of `n` values which (roughly) preserves one or many mathematical/statistical properties of `x`.
+A surrogate of a timeseries `x` is another timeseries `s` of equal length to `x`.
+This surrogate `s` is generated from `x` so that it roughly preserves one or many pre-defined properties of `x`, but is otherwise randomized.

-The upper panel in the figure below shows an example of a timeseries and one surrogate realization that preserves its autocorrelation.
-The time series "look alike", which is due to the fact the surrogate realization almost exactly preserved the power spectrum and autocorrelation of the time series, as shown in the lower panels.
+The upper panel in the figure below shows an example of a timeseries and one surrogate realization that preserves its both power spectrum and its amplitude distribution (histogram).
+Because of this preservation, the time series look similar.

 ```@example MAIN
 using TimeseriesSurrogates, CairoMakie, Makie